-With the above submissions, we would like to offer our specific counter comments on some of the comments of the stakeholders for easy reference as below:
+With the above submissions, we offer our specific counter comments on some of the comments of stakeholders:

 1. NASSCOM /Internet and Mobile Association of India (IAMAI)/Asia Video Industry Association/IBDF

 We partially agree with Nasscom's comments on the issue of vertical integration.
 It is true that recognizing this issue of vertical integration the MIB and the TRAI have already imposed certain restrictions.
 However, in order to ensure level playing field, we feel that 20% ownership restrictions on vertically integrated companies (like DTH, HITS, etc.) should not only be retained but must be extended to other entities like telecom companies so as to ensure there is no ownership and control over both the content and the pipe -because a vertically integrated broadcaster gets preferred placement and packaging in its/their vertically integrated DPOs, thereby substantially benefiting the vertically integrated broadcaster and depriving both the consumer of more choices and competition (i.e. other broadcasters).